modal-inria/MixtComp/MixtComp/docs/objectOutput.md

 # Overview of output object

 Overview of output object with variables named *categorical*, *gaussian*, *rank*, *functional*, *poisson*, *nBinom* and *weibull* with model respectively *Multinomal*, *Gaussian*, *Rank_ISR*, *Func_CS* (or *Func_SharedAlpha_CS*), *Poisson*, *NegativeBinomial* and *Weibull*.
-In case of a successfull run, the output object is a list of list (in R and Json), organized as follows:
+In case of a successful run, the output object is a list of list (in R and Json), organized as follows:

 ```text
 output